perfectdarkmode1/perfectdarkmode1.github.io/content/now/_index.md

 - [x] Create a "Contact me" page.
 - [x] Change "now" icon.
 - [ ] Make a page with all of the tools I use.
-- [ ] Make a script that updates website everytime I update my markdown files in VSCodium.
+- [ ] Make a script that updates website every time I update my markdown files in VSCodium.
 - [ ] Add comments functionality to pages.
 - [ ] Add a newsletter.
 - [ ] Custom avatar.